Many frogs look like water balloons with legs, but don’t be fooled. Beneath slick skin, some species sport spines, spikes, and other skeletal secrets.

-While most frogs share a simple skull shape with a smooth surface, others have evolved fancier features, such as faux fangs, elaborate crests, helmet-like fortification and venom-delivering spikes.
+While most frogs share a simple skull shape with a smooth surface, others have evolved fancier features, such as faux fangs, elaborate crests, helmet-like fortification, and venom-delivering spikes.
 A new study is the first to take a close look at the evolution and function of these armored frog skulls.

-Florida Museum of Natural History researchers used 3D data to study skull shape in 158 species representing all living frog families.
-Radically shaped skulls were often covered in intricate patterns of grooves, ridges and pits formed by extra layers of bone.
+Florida Museum of Natural History researchers used 3D data to study skull shapes in 158 species representing all living frog families.
+Radically shaped skulls were often covered in intricate patterns of grooves, ridges, and pits formed by extra layers of bone.
 The research team found that this trait, known as hyperossification, has evolved more than 25 times in frogs.
 Species with the same feeding habits or defenses tended to develop similarly shaped and patterned skulls, even if they were separated by millions of years of evolution.

 “Superficially, frogs may look similar, but when you look at their skulls, you see drastic differences,” said Daniel Paluh, the study’s lead author and a University of Florida doctoral student.
 “Some of the weirdest skulls are found in frogs that eat birds and mammals, use their heads as a shield, or in a few rare cases, are venomous.
 Their skulls show how strange and diverse frogs can be.”

 The last comprehensive study of frog skulls was published in 1973.
-Since then, scientists have doubled the number of described frog species, updated our understanding of their evolutionary relationships and developed new analytical techniques with the help of CT scanning.
+Since then, scientists have doubled the number of described frog species, updated our understanding of their evolutionary relationships, and developed new analytical techniques with the help of CT scanning.

 This enabled Paluh to use 36 landmarks on frog skulls, scanned and digitized as part of the National Science Foundation-funded oVert project, to analyze and compare shapes across the frog tree of life.